silksil/personalLearnings/productivity.md

 # Introduction
-Taking the time to reflect and experiment with new ways to improve your productivity, can be a great investment.

-In order to improve my productivity, I have consumed a variety of books (i.e. The Willpower Instinct, Focus, Deep Work, The Doodle Revolution), experiment with various methods and spend quit some hours reflecting on what works, and what doesn't.
-This article to digest everything what I have learned in one article. .. suggests that most productive people are the ones who contiounsly experiment with new ways to improve their poductivity.
-I am also likely to change the way I work over time, thus I will update this post in the future if this happens.
+Taking the time to reflect and experimeningt with new ways to improve your productivity, can be a great investment.
+In order to improve my productivity, I have consumed a variety of books (i.e. The Willpower Instinct, Focus, Deep Work, The Doodle Revolution), experimented with various methods and spend quit some hours reflecting on what works, and what doesn't.
+This article aims to digest the most important lessons and practices that I have learned on productivity.
+As the way I work changes over time, I will update this post everytime this happens.

+The articles is divided into two pieces.
+The first part, principles, can be seen as the guiding principles, or rules, in order to be productive.
+In the second part, systems, I glue many of these principles together to have an understanding how I apply it in real-life and what I do from moment to moment on a daily basis.
+In other words, whereas the principles focus more on the macro, higher-level ideas and concepts, the systems focusses more on micro, and daily processes I go through.
+I beli

-### Principles
+# Principles
-This sections lays out from a more theoretical perspective what I should do to be productive.
-These principles are not likely to change a lot over time.
-This sections is divided into three seperate sub-sections:
+This section is divided into three seperate sub-sections:
 1. **Work effectively:** getting the right things done.
 2. **Work efficiently:**  getting more things done through systems and rituals.
 3. **Work disciplinary:** getting more things done through self-control.

-### System
-The system describes more specifically from practical point of view what I do to remain productive.
-As I experiment with new ways of working and because of tecnological advancement, the system I use is changing quit frequently, but only minorly, over time.
-1. **Work tools:** the tools that I use to get things done.
-2. **Work schedule:**  getting more things done through systems and rituals.

-# Principles
 ## 1. Work effectively
 #### 1.1 Set goals
 Goals are important to guide you towards the right direction.